Other Scholarships (both Arab and Arab American students)

 Purpose: To honor Arab-American students who excel in Media Studies.

-Please submit the following items to the ADC Research Institute:
+Applicants please submit the following items to the ADC Research Institute (HARD copy applications only):

-- A one page statement explaining your goals and why you merit the scholarship, and stating that you are a U.S. citizen of Arab heritage
+- A one page statement explaining why you merit the scholarship, your goals, and a declaration that you are a U.S. citizen of Arab heritage

 - Official academic transcripts (minimum 3.0 GPA)